ASP.NET Core MVC Interview Questions

 With ASP.NET Core MVC, developers gain full control over the generated markup, allowing for precise customization and tailoring of the user interface.
 The framework also prioritizes test-driven development (TDD), enabling developers to easily write unit tests and ensure the reliability and maintainability of their codebase.

 Furthermore, ASP.NET Core MVC keeps up with the latest web standards, ensuring compatibility and adherence to industry best practices.
-It leverages modern technologies and conventions to provide a cutting-edge development experience.
+It utilizes modern technologies and conventions to provide a cutting-edge development experience.

 In the context of ASP.NET Core MVC, the provided set of interview questions focuses on assessing candidates' knowledge and proficiency in ASP.NET Core MVC technologies and development practices.
 These questions serve to evaluate candidates' understanding of key concepts and their ability to apply them effectively in real-world scenarios.